DavisLaboratory/GeoMXAnalysisWorkflow/README.md

 ### Learning goals

- - Learn how to analyse GeoMX transcriptomics data using standR.
+ - Learn how to analyse GeoMx transcriptomics data using standR.
- - Learn how to perform DE analysis with the GeoMX transcriptomics data using limma.
+ - Learn how to perform DE analysis with the GeoMx transcriptomics data using limma.
  - Learn how to visualize the GSEA results using vissE.

 ### Learning objectives

- - Generate QC plots for the GeoMX transcriptomics data.
+ - Generate QC plots for the GeoMx transcriptomics data.
- - Perform normalisation/batch correction on the GeoMX transcriptomics data.
+ - Perform normalisation/batch correction on the GeoMx transcriptomics data.
  - Assessing the normalisation/batch correction results.
- - Perform differential expression ananlysis on the GeoMX transcriptomics data.
+ - Perform differential expression ananlysis on the GeoMx transcriptomics data.
  - Perform gene set enrichment analysis on the DE results.
  - Apply vissE to identify higher-order phenotypes and to visualise the GSEA results.